nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Type `exit` in the command box.<br>
    Expected: The application window closes

-### Adding a student

-1. Adding a student to the student list

-   2. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/948372948`<br>
-   Expected: The student is added to the student list.
-Details of the added student shown in the status message.
-Student list reverts to show all students.

-   3. Test case: `add n/John Doe p/98765432 e/bob@example.com a/Down street #01-01 c/98762837` after entering previous test case<br>
-   Expected: The student is not added to the student list.
-Error details shown in the status message

-### Deleting a student

-1. Deleting a student while students are being shown

-    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list. **OR** <br>
-    Filter or find students as desired using the `filter` or `find` commands.
-Number of students in the list depends on the condition given.

-    2. Test case: `delete 1`<br>
-    Expected: If the displayed student list is empty, error details shown in the status message.
-No student is deleted.
-    Else, the first student is deleted from the displayed list.
-Details of the deleted student shown in the status message.
-If the deleted student was being checked using the `check` command, the task list and score list of the student will be cleared.

-    3. Test case: `delete 0`<br>
-    Expected: No student is deleted.
-Error details shown in the status message.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the displayed list size)<br>
-    Expected: Similar to previous.

-1. Deleting a student being checked

-    1. Prerequisites: Check a student using `check` command.

-    2. Test case: `delete x` (where x is the index of the student being checked)<br>
-    Expected: The student is deleted from the list.
-Details of the deleted student shown in the status message.
-The task list and score list shown will be cleared.

 ### Adding a task for a student

 1. Adding a task for a student in the student list when the student is being checked